2616351C/Machine-Learning-Clustering/README.md

 The best clustering model will best describe structure of data.
 Clustering Models: K Means, Gaussian Mixture Model, Hierarchical Clustering, Louvain Clustering

+Tissue biopsy is obtained from microscope with high resolution.
+It results in 498 megabytes per slide in average.

+So, it’s necessary to break WSIs into smaller patches to be able to analyse across many patients

 Dataset:
 5000 colorectal cancer tissue patches it consists of 9 tissue types including